AdobeDocs/adobe-dev-console/src/pages/guides/authentication/AdminAuthentication/index.md

 1. Read the [implementation guide](implementation.md) to start implementing the Enterprise Web App credential.
 2. Read the [API Reference](ims.md) to view the HTTP request to generate access tokens and supported query parameters and error codes in redirect.
-3. Visit the [FAQ page](faq.md) for conceptual questions, troubleshooting your app, and advanced scenarios.
-4. Read our [submission guide](TODO) to submit you app for Adobe review.
+3. Read the [submission guide](https://www.adobe.com/go/dd_ExperienceCloud_Submissions) to submit you app for Adobe review.